Show Racism the Red Card

 I am very proud to share with you our ‘Outstanding’ school and the wonderful achievements of our children.
 The community of Morpeth First School believes in identifying and developing the potential, personal success and uniqueness of every child within a happy, safe and nurturing environment by ‘Learning Together and Growing Together.’
 We value and harness positive partnerships between home, school and the local community and enjoy sharing our good practice with all our supportive stakeholders.

-We hold the highly regarded Artsmark Gold Award ( third time ), Healthy Schools, International Schools Award, Food for Life Bronze Award and Creative Partnerships status and are working towards Silver Sing Up, Anti-Bullying and Leading Parent Partnership Awards which altogether seek to validate the richness of our curriculum along with the twenty lunchtime and after school clubs which OfSTED deemed ‘Outstanding.’
+We have held the highly regarded Artsmark Gold Award, Healthy Schools, International Schools Award, Food for Life Bronze Award and Gold School Games Mark and Leading Parent Partnership Awards which altogether seek to validate the richness of our curriculum along with the twenty lunchtime and after school clubs which OfSTED deemed ‘Outstanding.’

 You are most welcome to visit at anytime.Miss E Reay